eudoxia0/flashcards/README.tmpl.md

 ## Stats

-- Number of cards in the deck: 991
+- Number of cards in the deck: CARDS_IN_DECK